The effective giving pledge

 Rees Calder · 2 May 2026 · 7 min read

-In 2009, Toby Ord was a philosophy postdoc at Oxford earning roughly £25,000 per year.
-He calculated that by giving everything above £18,000 to the most effective charities he could find, he could save thousands of lives over his career without meaningfully reducing his own wellbeing.
+In 2009, Toby Ord was a philosopher at Oxford.
+He decided to cap his own income, initially at £20,000 a year and later revised down to £18,000, and give everything above that to the most effective charities he could find.
+He calculated this could save thousands of lives over his career without meaningfully reducing his own wellbeing.
 He took a public pledge to do so, told some friends, and suggested they might consider something similar.

 How the pledge works